moodyan/hair-salon/README.md

 _In SQLCMD run: > CREATE DATABASE hair_salon; > GO > USE hair_salon; > GO_

-_In your preferred database management system (I use SSMS) and open the sqlscripts.sql file from the project folder.
+_In your preferred database management system (I use SSMS), open the band_tracker.sql file from the project folder.
 Run the execute command on the file.
-That should connect the database to the project tables._
+If this does not work, run the following command in SQLCMD:

+CREATE DATABASE hair_salon; GO USE hair_salon; GO CREATE TABLE clients (id INT IDENTITY(1,1), client_name VARCHAR(100), details VARCHAR(255), stylist_id INT); GO CREATE TABLE stylists (id INT IDENTITY(1,1), stylist_name VARCHAR(100), specialty VARCHAR(255)); GO_

+_To create test database, in your preferred database management system (I use SSMS) open the hair_salon_test.sql file from the project folder.
+Run the execute command on the file.
+If this does not work, back up and restore the database as a test database in your preferred database management system.

 _In PowerShell, cd into the project folder.
 Enter the command > **dnu restore**_